 We have more school trips than other schools as these help our understanding of the wider world.
 For example, when Year 5 study conservation, they go to Marwell Zoo.
 Year 4 go to Ufton Court when learning about the Anglo Saxons and Scots.
 We visit the British Museum in Year 6 to support our understanding of Ancient civilisations.
 When you see or do something, it’s first-hand so you kind of live it.

 We are proud of our Rights-Respecting Education: we learn about articles from the United Nations Convention of the Rights of the Child (UNCRC), as well as ensuring that our ethos is one of mutual respect.

-If people fall out with friends, teachers deal with this brilliantly and try to make it more positive.
+If people fall out with friends, adults deal with this brilliantly and try to make it more positive.
 One Year 3 pupil said, “We learn the Manor Field way of life!”
 Like all schools, very occasionally, we may have to deal with bullying - but this is dealt with fairly and immediately.
 The staff listen to all viewpoints and each side of the story so we can resolve the problem and sometimes, this means we might involve parents.

-We are encouraged to be independent, and to learn to make decisions on our own, but to know that we can ask for help from a friend or teacher.
+We are encouraged to be independent, and to learn to make decisions on our own, but to know that we can ask for help from a friend or adult.
 Independent learners are organised, can select their own resources and manage their time so they get the task done!
 If you come to our school, you will be inspired to become curious, as we are encouraged to find out information and knowledge.
 Because we want to know about the future and the way of life, we ask questions and want to know more.

-If you want to know more about Manor Field, the most amazing school, come and meet us.
+If you want to know more about Manor Field, the most amazing school, come and meet us!
 The School Community Relations Team will love to show you around.